-Using the Management's School's expertise in supporting SMEs and its outstanding reputation for delivering complex funding programmes, the University is working in partnership with government departments and the Cabinet Office’s Cities Policy Unit on an exciting programme of support to 16 cities across the UK.
+Using the Management's School's expertise in supporting SMEs and its outstanding reputation for delivering complex funding programmes, the University is working in partnership with government departments and the Cabinet Office’s Cities Policy Unit on an exciting programme of support to 15 growth areas across the UK.

 The programme, which is supported by the government’s Regional Growth Fund, is designed to help cities to support local businesses and provide co-ordinated access to national and local business support packages.

 The first wave of city deals focused on the eight largest cities outside of London.
-Wave 2 involves 16 cities: some of the largest cities outside of London and their wider areas, and the cities that experienced the highest population growth between 2001 and 2010.
+Wave 2 involves 15 growth areas including some of the largest cities outside of London and their wider areas.
+These are the cities that experienced the highest population growth between 2001 and 2010.

-Cities that will receive funding from the programme include Coventry, Bournemouth, Brighton and Hove, Reading, Hull and Stoke.
-The city deals for each area are being negotiated throughout 2014.
+Cities that have received funding from the programme include Coventry, Bournemouth, Brighton and Hove, Reading, Hull and Stoke.

 For further information: